chadpalmer2/matrixbarcode/math.md

         - If suffices to show that the minimum weight of $C$ is 3
         - Suppose $c \in C$ has weight 1 or 2
         - Recall $Hc = \overline{0}$.
 This would imply, however, that there is a nontrivial combination of $\leq 2$ columns of $H$ that sums to $\overline{0}$
-        - However, any pair of columns of $H$ are linearly independent By contradiction, $\text{wt}(c) \geq 3, \forall c \in C$.
+        - However, any pair of columns of $H$ are linearly independent.
+        By contradiction, $\text{wt}(c) \geq 3, \forall c \in C$.
 Then $\text{Distance}(C) \geq 3$
         - Consider that $(0, 1, 0, 1, 0, 1) \in C$ has weight 3, so $\text{Distance}(C) \leq 3$.
         - Thus, $C$ has distance 3